 - 4. This Court has jurisdiction over this action under 28 U.S.C. §§ 1331 and 1345.
-The United States is authorized to initiate this action pursuant to 42 U.S.C. § 14141 and 42 U.S.C. § 3789d.
-Venue is proper in the Eastern District of Louisiana pursuant to 28 U.S.C. § 1391, because the Defendant is located in and the claims arose in the Eastern District of Louisiana. - 5.
+The United States is authorized to initiate this action pursuant to 42 U.S.C. § 14141 recodified at 34 U.S.C. § 12601 and 42 U.S.C. § 3789d.
+Venue is proper in the Eastern District of Louisiana pursuant to 28 U.S.C. § 1391, because the Defendant is located in, and the claims arose in, the Eastern District of Louisiana. - 5.
 The Parties enter into this Agreement jointly for the purpose of avoiding the burdens of litigation and to support vigorous and constitutional law enforcement.
 Moreover, joint entry of this Agreement is in the public interest since it provides for the expeditious implementation of corrective measures, promotes the use of the best available policing practices and procedures, and avoids the diversion of federal and City resources to adversarial actions by the Parties. - 6.
 This Agreement resolves all claims in the United States' Complaint filed in this case.
 This Agreement also constitutes a full and complete settlement of any and all civil claims the United States may have as of the Effective Date against the City and its officers, employees, or agents, regarding any alleged pattern or practice of conduct by New Orleans police officers in carrying out their law enforcement responsibilities. - 7.
 This Agreement shall constitute the entire integrated agreement of the Parties.
 No prior drafts or prior or contemporaneous communications, oral or written, shall be relevant or admissible for purposes of determining the meaning of any provisions herein in any litigation or any other proceeding. - 8.
 This Agreement is binding upon all Parties hereto, by and through their officials, agents, employees, and successors.
 If the City establishes or reorganizes a government agency or entity whose function includes overseeing, regulating, accrediting, investigating, or otherwise reviewing the operations of NOPD or any aspect thereof, the City agrees to ensure these functions and entities are consistent with the terms of this Agreement and shall incorporate the terms of this Agreement into the oversight, regulatory, accreditation, investigation, or review functions of the government agency or entity as necessary to ensure consistency. - 9.
 This Agreement is enforceable only by the Parties.
 No person or entity is intended to be a third-party beneficiary of the provisions of this Agreement for purposes of any civil, criminal, or administrative action.
-Accordingly, no person or entity may assert any claim or right as a beneficiary or protected class under this Agreement. - 10.
-In the event of any public-records request, requesting drafts of this Agreement or communications among the Parties leading to this Agreement, the Court will maintain continuing jurisdiction over any such request.
-Further, the Parties may assert in any action, motion, subpoena, or request for disclosure of information the ongoing applicability of a settlement privilege to all such drafts or communications among the Parties leading to this Agreement.
+Accordingly, no person or entity may assert any claim or right as a beneficiary or protected class under this Agreement.